constarg/linux-source-lists-manager/README.md

 	--show-coments [source file],             Display all the comments of one source file.
 If no file specified, /etc/apt/sources.list comments will be displayed.
 	--add-source [source file] [new source],  Add a new source in a specific source file.
 If no file specified, the new source stored at the end of /etc/apt/sources.list
 	--remove-source [source file] [row],      Remove a source,in [row], from a specific source file.
 If no file specified the source in the [row] of /etc/apt/sources.list will be removed.
-	--comment-source [source file] [row],     Commants the source, in [row], of a specific source file.
+	--comment-source [source file] [row],     Comments the source, in [row], of a specific source file.
 If no file specified the source in the [row] of /etc/apt/sources.list will be commented.
 	--uncomment-source [source file] [row],   Uncomments the source, in [row], of a specific source file.
 If no file specified the source in the [row] of /etc/apt/sources.list will be uncommentd.
 	--show-source-lists,                      Display all the source lists that exists in the system's two directories 1) /etc/apt 2) /etc/apt/sources.d.
-	--create-source-list,                     Create a new source list inside the /etc/apt/sources.d folder.
+	--create-source-list [source list],       Create a new source list inside the /etc/apt/sources.d folder.
-	--remove-source-list,                     Remove a source list from the /etc/apt/sources.d```
+	--remove-source-list [source list],       Remove a source list from the /etc/apt/sources.d```